A Teacher Is Suing Breitbart And Project Veritas For Defamation

 Wentz' attorney argues that the actual story he told to the Veritas reporter was part of a "particularly memorable anecdote of an incident when he had feigned force, or used 'tough love,' to connect with and eventually help a troubled student."
 The suit suggests that Wentz had since reconnected with the student and that both "agreed to put this incident behind them."
 Years later, the suit reads, "Wentz ran into that former student, who gave Wentz a hug."

+A spokesperson for Project Veritas responded to a request for comment by asking, "In what possible context is what Mr. Wentz said on video ever justifiable or acceptable?"

 The timing of the suit, filed late last week, is perhaps inopportune for Project Veritas, which is in the middle of another big story.
 On Tuesday morning, O'Keefe and Veritas released a highly edited video of a man purporting to be a CNN producer, disparaging CNN's coverage of the investigation into Trump's Russia ties.
-Project Veritas has not responded to a request for comment.

 As far as Breitbart's involvement, the suit alleges that the Breitbart article is defamatory as it "falsely explains that Wentz met with 'journalists,' when in reality, an individual who faked her identity and recorded Wentz covertly, without his permission, had tricked him."
 Furthermore, the suit focuses on Breitbart's decision to append the story with the search tags for "child abuse" and "union corruption."
 The suit alleges that when a visitor clicks through the "child abuse" tag, Wentz' photo and name is "sandwiched between a story about female genital mutilation and a mother who starved her children."